Tritium $\beta$-decay in pionless effective field theory: Introduction

-One of the ways to additionally test the predictions of \pilesseft for the structure of the three-nucleon system at NLO is through the aforementioned electroweak properties of light nuclear systems.
-This is the goal of this paper in which we aim at describing tritium $\beta$-decay.
-This observable is particularly interesting since it is well-known experimentally, and can be used to determine the short-range strength of the axial coupling to nuclei, required for a high-accuracy description of the astrophysically relevant proton-proton fusion rate \cite{pp_review,fermi_reference_1998,PhysRevLett.103.102502,PhysRevC.67.055206}.
-In the context of \pilesseft, this coupling at NLO is represented by a low-energy constant $L_{1A}$, whose exact value is a matter of discussion in the literature \cite{Kong1,Kong2,2000NuPhA.675..575B,Proton_Proton_Fifth_Order,L1A,Ando_proton}.
-The large uncertainty in the current determination of $L_{1A}$ is the source of this discussion.
-It is thus called for to check the triton decay within \pilesseft, as a method to fix this parameter \cite{2016arXiv161004545S}.
-Moreover, this provides additional EFT checks, which were not considered in the context of triton decay to date, such renormalization group invariance, convergence pattern of the EFT, and existence of terms with large fluctuations within the NLO contribution.
+One way to test the predictive power of \pilesseft for the three-nucleon system at NLO, and in particular, the effect of the Coulomb interaction of such a system is through the aforementioned electroweak properties of light nuclear systems.
+This is the goal of this paper, in which we aim at describing tritium $\beta$-decay.
+This observable is particularly interesting since it is well-known experimentally, and can be used to determine the short-range strength of the axial coupling to nuclei.
+Specifically, the \pilesseft axial-vector current contains an additional two-body operator at NLO whose low-energy constant (LEC), known as $l_{1, A}$ needs to be determined.
+This is in particular important for a high-accuracy description of the astrophysically relevant proton-proton fusion rate \cite{pp_review,fermi_reference_1998,PhysRevLett.103.102502,PhysRevC.67.055206}.
+However, its exact value is a matter of discussion in the literature \cite{Kong1,Kong2,Butler:1999sv,Proton_Proton_Fifth_Order,L1A,Ando_proton} and the lack of a \pilesseft calculation that is able to consistently determine this counterterm is the reason for this discussion.

+Besides determining $l_{1, A}$, we will also use our work to study the convergence pattern of \pilesseft for this process and analyze the residual cutoff dependence for this observable.
+Will also discuss the impact of the Coulomb interaction on the relevant matrix element.

-The paper is organized as follows.
-The general formalism of \pilesseft is presented in Section 2.
-The equations giving the three-nucleon wave functions for ($^3$H and $^3$He) and a diagrammatic representation of the three-nucleon wave function normalization coefficients are given in Section 3.
-The general form of a calculation of a matrix element between two $A=3$ bound state amplitudes is shown in Section 4.
-The NLO corrections to the Faddeev equation are discussed in Section 5.
-These NLO solutions are used as platform to the calculation of weak matrix elements, as presented in Section 6.
-In Section 7, we use the experimental value of the triton $\beta$ decay rate to fix $L_{1A}$ at NLO.
-In Section 8, we discuss this approach of matching this counterterm in comparison to previous studies.
-We then summarize and provide an outlook in Section 9.
+This paper is organized as follows: The general formalism of \pilesseft is presented in Section~\ref{general_element}.
+The \pilesseft formalism for the weak interaction is given in Section~\ref{weak_interaction}.
+The general calculation of weak matrix elements is presented in Section~\ref{matrix_element} while the numerical results are given in \ref{numerical_results}.
+In Section~\ref{extraction}, we use the experimental value of the triton $\beta$-decay rate to fix $l_{1,A}$ at NLO.
+In Section.~\ref{previous_L1A}, we compare this approach of matching this counterterm to previous studies.
+We then summarize and provide an outlook in Section~\ref{summary}.